 You’ll be allocated two supervisors, with additional staff members available if necessary.
 Our supervisors are experienced in most areas of English language and intercultural communication, with a strong focus on contemporary European/migrant cinema and literature, second-language acquisition, urban multilingualism, socio-linguistic theory.

-You’ll conduct your research in a collaborative environment with strong links to a number of other centres in our University and the wider community.
+During the English Language and Intercultural Communication programme offered by the Anglia Ruskin University you’ll conduct your research in a collaborative environment with strong links to a number of other centres in our University and the wider community.
 We host and take part in many research oriented events for staff and postgraduate students, including our regular Faculty and departmental research seminars and international conferences.
 Our seminars will give you the chance to present papers in a supportive setting.

 We’ll provide you with many opportunities for career development and training, in areas like writing up a paper for publication; placing an academic article; giving a conference paper; the doctoral writing style; updates on research methods and literature searches; internet training; editing skills for doctoral research; subsequent monograph publication; and dealing with festivals, agents, and publishers.
 You might also be able to take on teaching responsibilities in the department, or organise research events like seminars and conferences.